void

 arabia.jpg

-Arabia is mentioned indirectly by Švejk through the Arabian stud Oberleutnant Buchánek bought.
+Arabia is mentioned indirectly by Švejk through the Arabian stallion Oberleutnant Buchánek bought.

 Background

-Arabia normally refers to the Arabian Peninsula but here the talk is about the horse breed.
+Arabia normally refers to the Arabian Peninsula, but here it refers to the horse breed.

 Quote(s) from the novel